New Jersey: Executive

 The position of Governor of New Jersey is one of the most powerful in the nation.
 The governor is elected on a ticket with their lieutenant governor as the only statewide elected executive officials in the state; the governor appoints the entire executive cabinet and judges of the Supreme and Superior Courts.
-Phil Murphy (D) is the governor.
+Mikie Sherrill (D) is the governor.
 The governor's mansion is Drumthwacket, located in Princeton, Mercer County.

 Before 2010, New Jersey was one of the few states without a lieutenant governor.
 Republican Kim Guadagno was elected the first lieutenant governor of New Jersey on the Republican ticket with Governor Chris Christie and took office on January 19, 2010.
 The position was created as the result of a Constitutional amendment to the New Jersey State Constitution passed by the voters in 2005.
 Previously a gubernatorial vacancy would be filled by the president of the New Jersey State Senate as acting governor, thus directing half of the legislative and all of the executive process.
+The position of lieutenant governor is vacant following the resignation of Dale Caldwell (D).